Hagopjanian Law Group

 • Tax compliance – Filing necessary tax returns

-Serving as successor trustee carries significant responsibilities and potential liability.
-Our trust administration lawyer can guide trustees through the process and help beneficiaries understand their rights.
+Serving as a successor trustee carries significant responsibilities and potential liability.
+We can guide trustees through the process and help beneficiaries understand their rights.

 Can a Trustee Withhold Information from Beneficiaries in California?

 No, trustees in California cannot arbitrarily withhold information from beneficiaries.
-Under California Probate Code, trustees have duty to inform and account, including:
+Under the California Probate Code, trustees have a duty to inform and account, including:

 • Annual accountings showing receipts, disbursements, and distributions

-• Trust documents - Beneficiaries have right to copy of trust
+• Trust documents – Beneficiaries have the right to a copy of the trust

 • Asset information – Details about trust property and investments